-The team is off for the Summer now, but we resume practising at Scriven Scout Hall in Knaresborough on Wednesday 14th of September.
-We will be holding an Open Evening on Wednesday 5th of October for anyone who would like to come along and have a try at Molly dancing.
+The team is off for the Summer now, but we resume practising at Scriven Scout Hall in Knaresborough in the Autumn.
+We will be holding an Open Evening on Wednesday 12th of October for anyone who would like to come along and have a try at Molly dancing.
 Meetings commence at 8pm in the Scout Hall which is on the top floor of the DanceWorx Studio, Castle Yard Knaresborough.

 A day out at Brimham Rocks

 The idea of a Molly dance team came about after Roy Hardacre watched a display given by Rhubarb Tarts at Henshaw's Day of Dance in Harrogate in April 2009.

 A meeting was arranged for 21st October 2009 at Heatherdene Dance and Social Club in Harrogate at which 19 people attended.

 Tessa Goldsmith, a former Pig Dyke Molly dancer agreed to teach some dances, including three Pig Dyke dances, Plug Holes, Meeples and Yaxley's Last Stand (which became known as Motorcycles).

 A further dance, Flash Company's Duncan's Dance, was learnt from a YouTube video.

 At a meeting on 9th December 2009 the name Hornbeam Molly was agreed, because of some (very) loose connection with Hornbeam Park in Harrogate (site of the former ICI works).
 The kit, which has continued to evolve, took the colours of the hornbeam tree – green and brown!
 Bob Barker was chosen to be Leader, Ashlea Williams Treasurer, Roy Hardacre Band Leader and Ray Black Publicity Officer.